Martha Stewart: Portrayal in popular media

 Stewart has been portrayed and parodied in several forms of media.
 Two television films have been made out of her life story: Martha, Inc.: The Story of Martha Stewart (2003) and Martha: Behind Bars (2005).
 She was portrayed by Cybill Shepherd in both films.
 A character loosely based on her, Judy King, featured in the television series Orange is the New Black.

-She also made a cameo appearance in the fourth season of HBO's High Maintenance, as well as the 2016 comedy film Bad Moms.
+She also made a cameo appearance in the fourth season of HBO's High Maintenance, as well as the comedy films Big Trouble (2002) and Bad Moms (2016).

 She is the subject of the 2024 documentary film Martha directed by R. J. Cutler.